 Is a walkthrough of the unit required prior to moving out?

-If the tenant requests an inspection, the landlord is required to make an initial inspectionless than two weeks before the tenant moves out.
-At this time, the landlord can notify the tenant of any potential deductions to the security deposit.
-The tenant can then fix any damages to the unit before they move out (unless the lease agreement states that certain repairs cannot be done by the tenant).
+Your landlord is required to notify you in writing of your option to request an initial inspection before you move out.
+You have a right to be present at the inspection unless there isn't a mutually agreeable time for you to be present during the landlord's inspection.
+If you request an inspection, the landlord is required to make an initial inspectionless than two weeks before you move out.
+At this time, the landlord can notify you of any potential deductions to the security deposit.
+You can then fix any damages to the unit before they move out (unless the lease agreement states that you cannot make certain repairs).

 What if the landlord is withholding my deposit in bad faith?

 If your landlord is keeping your security deposit in "bad faith," you can request up to twice the amount of the security deposit (plus your actual security deposit) in California small claims.
 If you claim "bad faith," it then becomes your landlord's duty to prove the reasonableness of the deductions on the security deposit.

 “Bad faith” is often hard to prove, particularly since it's a term that has no official definition.
 This means you have to prove bad faith with evidence.
 Here are some examples of what may be considered bad faith in California: